Innovations for HealthTech

 What are the common sleep disorders?

-Common sleep disorders like snoring, insomnia and sleep apnea can affect every aspect of your life including your safety, relationships, school, and work performance, thinking, mental health, weight, and the development of non-communicable diseases (NCDs).
+Common sleep disorders such as snoring, insomnia, restless legs syndrome, narcolepsy, and sleep apnea can affect every aspect of your life, including your safety, relationships, school and work performance, thinking, mental health, weight, and non-infectious diseases Development of disease (NCD).

 Sleep apnea is a widespread sleep disorder characterized by breathing pauses during sleep.
 This silent enemy can put you at risk of multiple chronic illnesses if no treatment right away.
 Common sleep apnea symptoms are as following: